 There are four APIs:

 The WebLog Server calculates summary health indicators from the large number of characteristic values monitored on a turbine.
 Using the Health API, easy-to-use health information can be provided.
-By linking this health information to the “reference designation system for pow-er plants” or RDS-PP - this solution supports standardization based on the affected subcomponent within the mechanical drivetrain.
+By linking this health information of individual subcomponents of the mechanical drivetrain with the “reference designation system for power plants” RDS-PP - this solution allows high standardization.
 This can ease the collection of statistics through portability between wind turbine platforms.

 Trend Data API

-In this way, customers can effectively compare trends with other available data sources, potentially using them as a feed for machine learning to assist with mitigation actions in future.
+In this way, trends can effectively be compared with other available data sources, potentially using them as a feed for machine learning to assist with mitigation actions in future.

+The APIs are designed for regularly downloading limited amounts of data and accesses to not overload the server infrastructure.
 For this reason, all the API downloads are subject to restrictions.
-Specific data packages can be negotiated, which accommodate API data requirements without overloading the databases.
+Specific data packages can be negotiated.